-Around the Cook Islands handpicked students were given the honour of becoming student leaders and student council members to their peers.
-These chosen few have been tasked to uphold their schools beliefs and practices amongst their peers for the rest of the school year and are challenged to set an example for their underclassmen both in and outside of the classroom.
+Handpicked students from schools around the Cook Islands were given the honour of becoming student leaders and student council members to their peers recently.
+They have been tasked to uphold their schools beliefs and practices amongst their peers and are challenged to set an example for others both inside and outside of the classroom.
 Here is a collection of images from schools including the Pa Enua.
 Congratulations to all student leaders and council members.